pfnilsson/ttyrant/docs/architecture.md

 5. **Sound cooldown.** Audio notifications are suppressed for 15 seconds after the user's last prompt to avoid noise during synchronous interaction.

 6. **Directory matching.** Claude processes are matched to tmux sessions by cwd.
 Child directories also match (e.g., Claude running in `/project/subdir` matches tmux session at `/project`).

+7. **Bare repo convention.** Worktree management assumes bare repos (`git clone --bare`).
+Worktrees are created as subdirectories of the bare repo and get their own tmux sessions with nvim + terminal windows.

+8. **State caching.** Session rows are cached to `~/.local/state/ttyrant/cache.json` for fast startup.